ryandday/relx/README.md

 [![C++23](https://img.shields.io/badge/C%2B%2B-23-blue.svg)](https://en.cppreference.com/w/cpp/23)
 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-supported-336791.svg)](https://www.postgresql.org/)

+## Modern C++ SQL Query Building Library

 > 🚀 **Transform your SQL experience** - Build type-safe, compile-time validated SQL queries with modern C++23

 Working with SQL often means writing error prone raw strings.
 Refactoring is a pain, and in more complex applications you have to write extensive tests to make sure your stringly typed queries work in every situation.

 relx is a modern C++23 library designed to solve these problems by constructing and executing SQL queries with compile-time type safety.
 It provides a fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.

-The core library is header-only. relx also features two PostgreSQL clients for database access: an async client (with boost::asio) and a synchronous client.
+The core library is header-only. relx also features two PostgreSQL clients for database access: an async client (with `boost::asio`) and a synchronous client.
 The PostgreSQL clients are not header-only and require linking against additional libraries.

-Once C++26 reflection comes out (fingers crossed!) then there will be some breaking API changes to this library that will make the API even better.

 ## Table of Contents